zephyrol/JumperBall/README.md

 ### Specifically for Windows

-- Run Cmake-gui once, select the repo root as a source directory, `"repoRoot"/build/` as the build directory.
-Configure, select the Visual Studio 2019, Visual Studio 2017 or MinGW Makesfiles generetor
+- Run Cmake-gui once, select the repo root as a source directory, `REPO_DIR/build/` as the build directory.
+- Configure
+- Select the Visual Studio 2019, Visual Studio 2017 or MinGW Makesfiles generator
 - Generate